-You cannot remove Summary Column or service columns.
+You cannot remove Summary Column (see page 35) or service columns.

 Rearranging Columns

 You can change position of a column by grabbing the column name with the mouse and dragging it to the left or right until the column position hint snaps into the desired location for that column.